ShanksChen/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. An appropriate model architecture has been employed

-My model which published by [the autonomous vehicle team at NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) consists of a normalization layer, followed by five convolutional layers, followed by four fully connected layers. (model.py lines 62-80)
+My model which published by [the autonomous vehicle team at NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) consists of a normalization layer, followed by five convolutional layers, followed by four fully connected layers(model.py lines 62-80).
+The network by NVIDIA has about 27 million connections and 250 thousand parameters.
+But my project doesn't have as many parameters.

 The data is normalized in the model using a Keras lambda layer (model.py line 64) and a Cropping2D function (code line 65).
 The lamdba layer can be used to create arbitrary functions that operate on each image as it passes through the layer.
 I used equation as (pixel value / 255.0) - 0.5).
 This equation arranges the pixel value in a range between -0.5 and 0.5 and the element mean is 0.
 The Cropping2D function removes the useless pixels on the top and bottom of the image.

-The first three convolutional layers in the model using stride 2 and "ReLU" activation function (model.py lines 67-69).
+After the normalize layer, there ate three convolutional layers in the model with 2×2 stride, a 5×5 kernel and "ReLU" activation function (model.py lines 67-69).

-The other two convolutional layers in the model using non-strided and "ReLU" activation function (model.py lines 70-71).
+The other two convolutional layers in the model with a non-strided, a 3×3 kernel and "ReLU" activation function (model.py lines 70-71).

 After the convolutional layers, there was a flatten layer (model.py lines 72).